cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Application Considerations {#apis}

-This section describes considerations for applications, including explicit error treatment and public metadata representation.
+This section describes considerations for applications, including explicit error treatment and public input representation for the POPRF protocol variant.

 ## Error Considerations

-Some POPRF APIs specified in this document are fallible.
+Some OPRF variants specified in this document have fallible operations.
 For example, `Finalize` and `Evaluate` can fail if any element received from the peer fails deserialization.
 The explicit errors generated throughout this specification, along with the conditions that lead to each error, are as follows:

-- `VerifyError`: Verifiable POPRF proof verification failed; {{verifiable-unblind}}.
+- `VerifyError`: Verifiable OPRF proof verification failed; {{voprf}} and {{poprf}}.
 - `DeserializeError`: Group element or scalar deserialization failure; {{pog}}.
 - `InverseError`: A scalar is zero and has no inverse; {{pog}}.